Photo courtesy of Animal Rescue Mission

-An investigation by the Animal Recovery Mission has uncovered horrific cruelty towards calves at Fair Oaks Farm, a company which boasts “best in class animal care.”
-Video taken during the undercover investigation showed calves being punched, kicked, stabbed and burned.
+Fair Oaks, Indiana – An investigation by the Animal Recovery Mission has uncovered horrific cruelty towards calves at Fair Oaks Farm, a company that boasts “best in class animal care.”
+Video taken during the undercover investigation showed calves being punched, kicked, stabbed, and burned.
 Is it not bad enough that animals are bred to be killed…must they be tortured from nearly their first breath?

-McCloskey, has expressed dismay and disgust about the cruelty happening at the Fair Oaks Farm facility and he has stated that the employees involved in the abuse are no longer working for the company.
+McCloskey, Co-Founder of Fair Oaks and CEO of Select Milk Producers has expressed dismay and disgust about the cruelty happening at the Fair Oaks Farm facility and he has stated that the employees involved in the abuse are no longer working for the company.
 Is that enough?
 Fair Oaks Farm products are being pulled off of many retail store shelves, which will impact the company’s bottom line.
 But abuse, severe abuse, took place and justice must be served.